ManimCommunity/manim-voiceover/docs/source/services.rst

 :py:class:`~openai.OpenAIService`
 *************************************
 `OpenAI <https://platform.openai.com/docs/api-reference/audio/createSpeech/>`__ provides a text-to-speech service.
-Since it is an api request, it requires an internet connection to work.
-It requires an API key to use.
+It is through an API, so it requires an internet connection to work.
+It also requires an API key to use.
 Register for one `here <https://platform.openai.com/>`__.

 Install Manim Voiceover with the ``openai`` extra in order to use :py:class:`~openai.OpenAIService`: